bleonheart/Lilia-HL2RP/README.md

 # Lilia-HL2RP

-HL2RP is a roleplay schema for [Lilia 2.0](https://github.com/Lilia-Framework/Lilia).
+HL2RP is a roleplay schema for [Lilia](https://github.com/Lilia-Framework/Lilia).
 Its aim is to provide a stable HL2RP schema to start your server creation with.

 # Support